aaron-lee-hebert/power-path/README.md

-# power-path
+# Set Stats

-A .NET application used to track lifting sessions and cardio events.
+A .NET application used to track lifting sessions.